jbrown1618/vector/docs/api/vector.vector.getsparsedata.md

 `Map<number, S>`

-The contents of the vector as a map of indices to nonzero values
+The contents of the vector